We’ve joined the top 16% of UK companies by receiving the We Invest In People Gold award. Here’s how we put our people first.

 We’re also always looking out for new Wordbankers who’ll champion our values.
 If you think you’ve got what it takes, check out our Careers page here.

-So, now we’ve received the Investors in People Gold award, could a run for Platinum be on the cards?
+So, now we’ve received the We Invest In People Gold award, could a run for Platinum be on the cards?
 Watch this space.

 - Dutch SEO: How To Map Out Your Search Strategy - December 6, 2019